structured-query-language/structured-query-language.github.io/asynchronous-execution-of-embedded-statements-in-SQL-stored-procedures-in-snowflake.md

-# Asynchronous execution of embedded statements in SQL stored procedures in Snowflake
+# Asynchronous execution of statements in SQL stored procedures in Snowflake

 Snowflake supports `async`/`await` syntactic sugar that allows asynchronous, non-blocking stored procedures to be structured in a way similar to an ordinary synchronous stored procedures.